 If I am going to be in the sun for more than a couple of hours I use a loose fitting UPF 40-50 shirt.
 Often this is a button up shirt made from light nylon or polyester.
 Currently this is an Arcteryx Cormac Hoody or an OR Astroman Button up.

-In cooler conditions I wear Polartec Alpha Direct against my skin or a Patagonia Capilene 4 hoody (now called Patagonia Thermal Weight Hoody).
+In cooler conditions I wear Polartec Alpha Direct against my skin or a Patagonia Capilene 4 hoody (earlier version of Patagonia Thermal Weight Capilene).
 These materials combined with a windshirt to control how much air is allowed to pass covers a huge range of conditions because these fabrics very air permeable.
 In colder conditions I manage vents to minimize / eliminate sweating.
 I have been reasonably comfort doing a big uphill push when it was 55F and ok with sleeves pushed up and zipper fully open up to 70F.
 With it zipped up, hood up, and a windshirt worn I have been comfort running to around 10F, hiking hard to 25F, walking/active to 40F, stand around to 50F.
 Because the the grid holds much of the fabric off the skin it is quite comfortable even when wet.

 Synthetic or Wool?